What Is Squarespace?

 Built-in hosting, security, and responsive templates out of the box.

-But their marketing copy can make it sound like a fit for every scenario.
+That said, Squarespace’s marketing copy can make it sound like a fit for every scenario.
 In practice:

 “No coding required” is true for many sites, but some design refinements and unique layouts require code and CSS tweaks.